weichain/galactic-bridge-icp/README.md

 ```

 # Known Issues
-1) If the user's withdrawal process succeeds in burning ckSOL but fails during signing, the user will not receive a coupon.
+1) If the user's withdrawal process succeeds in burning gSOL but fails during signing, the user will not receive a coupon.
    This issue is partially addressed by storing the burn transaction with a burn_id for easy referencing.
 However, there is
    currently no API method provided for retrying coupon generation.
 2) Solana Testnet and Devnet do not retain transactions and transaction signatures for an extended period.
 This can lead to